csawtelle/functional-haskell/README.md

 Prelude :info Num (shows all the info about a kind) Prelude :load Program (loads program in interpreter mode) -- Can look at types of values, info of values
+Prelude :reload (Reload program, if changed in while interpreting, will auto reload)

+### Debugging
+[maybe putStrLn lines] is a valid way to debug, but not the best Prelude :l
+Prelude :b(reak) <func>
+Here you can set a breakpoint on a function like minMax Prelude :break minMax
+Prelude :b readInts
+Can run the program by doing :main and it will hit the break point with all information in the break, you can examine a function by doing :type <func>, :sprint <func>
+due to lazy loading, you may need to force execute it by doing :force <ws>

+_ is unforced fun, can force to evaluate it

+values are only evaluated when they are needed

+:list or :li we can see where we are in the code (shows the code around the break)

+:show breaks
+will show where the breakpoints are

+:show bindings
+will show all the variable bindings

+:abandon :ab
+will abandon the evaluations

+:delete <breakpoint>

+### Haskell in depth
+#### Values and expressions
+Primitive types:
+Char - enumeration of unicode
+Integer - mathematical integer
+Int - machine integer, 64 bit signed
+Float, Double

+. operator will run a function on another functions (addTen . doubleIt) 5

 References: